selinayanganlan/Supercars-Fans-on-Twitter/README.md

 # Supercars-Fans-on-Twitter
-Applied regression analysis, topic modelling and sentiment analysis to investigate the contents of the live tweets of [Supercars](https://www.supercars.com/) racing and examine the impact on online user engagement and TV rating.
+Investigated the contents of the live tweets of [Supercars](https://www.supercars.com/) racing and examined the impact on online user engagement and TV rating.
+- Regression Analysis
+- Topic Modelling
+- Sentiment Analysis